Rich-Harris/devalue/README.md

 ## Custom types

-You can serialize and serialize custom types by passing a second argument to `stringify` containing an object of types and their _reducers_, and a second argument to `parse` or `unflatten` containing an object of types and their _revivers_:
+You can serialize and deserialize custom types by passing a second argument to `stringify` containing an object of types and their _reducers_, and a second argument to `parse` or `unflatten` containing an object of types and their _revivers_:

 ```js
 class Vector {